Scotiabank Arena: Construction

 After the purchase of the Raptors and the Air Canada Centre from PBF, the new owners revised the design-build contract with PCL Construction to expand the hockey capabilities of the new arena, with the commitment to finish the stadium in 24 months by March 1, 1999.
 The integration of the Maple Leafs into the new structure would result in a 25-percent increase in construction costs (over $25 million CAD in 1999).

-The completed structure included a 15-storey tower (that initially was Air Canada’s main Toronto offices), four restaurants, and an underground parking lot.
+The completed structure included a 15-storey tower (that initially was Air Canada's main Toronto offices), four restaurants, and an underground parking lot.

 Opening

-In 1998, a strange twist of scheduling conflicts had the Toronto Raptors playing their final regular-season game at Copps Coliseum in Hamilton, as the Toronto Blue Jays had first right of refusal for all SkyDome dates.
+In 1998, a strange twist of scheduling conflicts had the Toronto Raptors playing their final regular-season game at Copps Coliseum in Hamilton, as the Toronto Blue Jays of Major League Baseball had first right of refusal for all SkyDome dates.
 The Raptors had attempted to play the April 19 match at Maple Leaf Gardens, but were unsuccessful.

 On December 30, 1998, the building's construction was completed, nine days ahead of schedule.
 Opening events took place early the next year.
-The initial hockey game took place February 20, 1999 (Toronto Maple Leafs vs. Montreal Canadiens), the first basketball Game on February 21, 1999 (Toronto Raptors vs. Vancouver Grizzlies), and the opening concert on February 22, 1999 (The Tragically Hip).
+The first hockey game took place on February 20, 1999 (Toronto Maple Leafs vs. Montreal Canadiens), the first basketball game on February 21, 1999 (Toronto Raptors vs. Vancouver Grizzlies), and the opening concert on February 22, 1999 (The Tragically Hip).
 Features of the new building consist of a 65000 sqft arena and a 165000 sqft office tower.
 There is also an east–west covered, climate-controlled galleria and walkway onsite that contains restaurants, the ticket office, and other commercial units.
 The Galleria also connects Scotiabank Arena to popular locations in the downtown core such as Union Station, Bay Street and York Street.
 Scotiabank Arena is connected to the underground PATH network.
 The Galleria also doubles as a historical museum by displaying numerous artifacts from the old Canada Post building.

 In its first ten years of operation, the new arena had an estimated economic benefit of $2.4 billion.
 This boosted Toronto's economy and led to further construction in the downtown core.
 Many projects in the area were completed ahead of schedule as a result of a desire to increase the infrastructure of downtown Toronto, and also from private funding (approximately $13 million) that was invested in seeing the economic growth of Toronto.
 These projects included the Bay West Teamway, Union Plaza, the Galleria (shopping centre), and Bremner Boulevard.

 Air Canada purchased naming rights to the arena for US$30 million for 20 years.
-Several nicknames for the arena would emerge including 'The Hangar', but it would be the acronym 'ACC' that became the most commonly referenced shorthand for the venue and is still commonly used by local residents, even after the venue was renamed Scotiabank Arena, out of habit and nostalgia, rather than in opposition to commercialism as is the case of the nearby SkyDome (later renamed Rogers Centre), given that it still had a commercial name.
+Several nicknames for the arena would emerge including "The Hangar", but it would be the acronym "ACC" that became the most commonly referenced shorthand for the venue and is still commonly used by local residents, even after the venue was renamed "Scotiabank Arena", out of habit and nostalgia, rather than in opposition to commercialism as is the case of the nearby SkyDome (later renamed Rogers Centre), given that it still had a commercial name.